 Tarangire National Park, three hours southeast of the crater, is famous for its elephant herds (the largest concentration in northern Tanzania), ancient baobab trees, and year-round Tarangire River game.
 Where the crater provides enclosed, high-density wildlife viewing, Tarangire provides the open, wild feeling of a landscape you share with the animals rather than observe from a bounded floor.
 Together, they are complementary.

-Serengeti National Park sits two to three hours northwest of the crater (passing through the NCAA highlands) and provides the scale and the migration experience the crater cannot offer.
+Serengeti National Park sits two to three hours northwest of the crater (passing through the NCA highlands) and provides the scale and the migration experience the crater cannot offer.
 A well-designed 7-day northern circuit visits all three: Tarangire, Ngorongoro, Serengeti.
 The crater typically sits in the middle of the itinerary, providing a concentrated wildlife highlight between the two wider parks.
+Many crater itineraries pair with a hot-air balloon safari at dawn on a Serengeti morning, which delivers an aerial perspective of the plains that the crater itself cannot.

 Lake Manyara National Park is often included as a day visit or half-day en route between Arusha and the crater.
 Famous for its tree-climbing lions and the flamingo-lined alkaline lake.
 It does not require a full day to do well, and it adds variety without adding significant travel time.